kokokenada/for-real-cards/README.md

 # For Real Cards
 An app for learning or demonstrating techniques and the start of a common collection of reusable components.
+It uses Angular 2 and Meteor.

 ## Common-app
 Reusable commponents to serve a startting point for other apps.
 Will be broken off into a seperate repository.